This guide explains how to access and navigate reports, as well as providing details about custom reports. It is intended for basic users.

 - Your current Report Pack version number (see above)

-- Your system administrator contacts your aACE partner with the same information.
+- Your system administrator provides this information to your aACE partner.

-- Your aACE partner works with aACEsoft developers to determine whether the requested report could be added to the Report Pack.
+- Your aACE partner works with aACE developers to determine whether the requested report could be added to the Report Pack.
 Oftentimes this can be done free of charge.

 Some report requests cannot be added to the Report Pack.
 Usually this is either because they are not widely applicable or because they rely on fields custom to your solution.
 In such cases, your aACE Partner could develop and install the report.